 Is your asthma under control?
 Take the Asthma Control Test here to find out.

-If you have symptoms of asthma more than twice a week, your asthma is not well controlled.
-Most people with asthma can lead a healthy active lifestyle when they manage their condition well.
-Here are the key steps that you can follow to better manage asthma.
+Most people with asthma can lead a healthy, active life when they manage their condition well.
+Here are the key steps that you can follow to better manage asthma:

 Follow an Asthma Action Plan